Honors College Advisors

 Responsibilities of Honors Students:

-- Review and understand Honors College requirements (posted in University catalog).
+- Review and understand Honors College requirements (posted in University catalog) and what it means to be in good standing in the Honors College

 - Meet with an advisor every semester during freshman year, and at least once a year thereafter; to schedule an appointment, use Moodle and/or reply to request from advisor to schedule an appointment.
 Please show up to your advisement appointment on time and prepared.